Malaysia's king appoints Ismail Sabri as prime minister - Up News Info

 His appointment returns the role of prime minister to the United Malays National Organisation (UMNO), Malaysia’s ‘grand old party’, which was voted out in a 2018 general election amid widespread accusations of graft.

+Ismail Sabri, 61, secured a slim majority, with the backing of 114 of parliament’s 222 members, the palace said in a statement.

+“The king hopes the political crisis ends immediately and members of parliament can put aside their political agenda … the people should not be burdened by unending political crisis at this time,” the palace said.

-The king has said the new prime minister will have to face a confidence vote in parliament to prove his majority soon after his appointment.
+The king had earlier said the new prime minister would have to face a confidence vote in parliament to prove his majority soon after his appointment.

+Ismail Sabri will be Malaysia’s third prime minister since the 2018 election, after UMNO pulled its backing for Muhyiddin last month, citing his failure to manage the pandemic.

+In Muhyiddin’s government, Ismail Sabri was among the ministers charged with framing Malaysia’s response to the pandemic and takes over at a time when coronavirus infections and deaths per million rank as the region’s highest.